DoctorLogicProduct/dltest/_pages/products/content-multiplier/content-multiplier.md

   class: content-multiplier__item-grid--1
   per-row-count: "3"
   headline: "Showcase your stunning results & establish your expertise"
-  text: "Showcase and manage your stunning results like never before through our Before and After Photo Gallery Manager.
-Allow patients to search by procedure so they can better visualize the results they might achieve.
+  text: "Showcase and manage your results like never before through our industry exclusive Before and After Photo Gallery Manager<sup>TM</sup>.
+Allow patients to search by procedure so they can better visualize the results they can achieve.
 This tool helps you establish your expertise while showing off your techniques and devices and how they’ve helped your patients."
   items:
   - class: item-grid__item--1
     img: